Introducing Bell for Better

 - One of Canada’s Greenest Employers for the fifth consecutive year, as recognized by MediaCorp.

-- First telecommunications company in North America to have its energy management system certified to the ISO 50001 standard.
+- First communications company in North America to have its environmental and energy management systems certified to the relevant ISO standard.

 - Providing transparent analysis of the effect climate change is having on our business and of our climate-related performance in our TCFD Report on BCE’s Climate-related Risks and Opportunities.